alertbox/docsify-footer/README.md

 ## License

-Copyright &copy; Alertbox Inc. All rights reserved.
+Copyright &copy; The Alertbox, Inc. (@alertbox) All rights reserved.

 The source code is license under the [MIT License](LICENSE).